aerogear/uniforms-patternfly/README.md

+# This repository was moved to kie-tools
+This repository was moved to [kie-tools monorepo](https://github.com/kiegroup/kie-tools/tree/main/packages/uniforms-patternfly).
+The kie-tools monorepo uses this library in some of their packages.
+Therefore, the maintainability of the library will be improved, and things such as bug fixing and updating dependencies will be easier as well.
+This package will still exist in `npm`, and the new package maintained by kie-tools will be `@kie-tools/uniforms-patternfly`.

 # Basic usage

 `uniforms` is a plugin for React to be able to create dynamic forms with built-in state management and form validation.